 Add the vanilla and stir well.
 Pour the fudge into the prepared pan and smooth it into an even layer.

 Allow it to set at room temperature for 3 to 4 hours, or in the refrigerator for 1 to 2 hours.

 To serve, cut it into small 1-inch pieces.
 Store Irish cream fudge in an airtight container at room temperature for up to one week or in the refrigerator for up to two weeks.

-- Additionally, if you want to add a coffee flavor to your fudge, you can add 1/2-1 tsp. of instant coffee or espresso powder to the fudge mixture before it comes to a boil.
+- Additionally, if you want to add a coffee flavor to your fudge, you can add 1/2 to 1 teaspoon of instant coffee or espresso powder to the fudge mixture before it comes to a boil.